 Other pension expense (income) consists of mark-to-market, curtailment and settlement adjustments, and non-service components of net periodic pension costs of Adient's retirement plans.
-Other pension expense was lower by \$12 million in fiscal 2024 as compared to fiscal 2023 due primarily to a \$13 million current year mark-to-market loss (compared to a \$19 million loss in fiscal 2023) and an \$8 million prior year curtailment loss primarily associated with employee termination benefit plans in the Americas segment.
-Refer to Note 19, "Retirement Plans," of the notes to the consolidated financial statements for more information.
+Other pension expense was lower by \$16 million in fiscal 2024 as compared to fiscal 2023 due primarily to a \$13 million current year mark-to-market loss (compared to a \$19 million loss in fiscal 2023) and an \$8 million prior year curtailment loss primarily associated with employee termination benefit plans in the Americas segment.